simonnickel/snap-style/README.md

 The [demo project](/PackageDemo) shows ...

+// TODO package: Update Screenshot
 <img src="/screenshot.png" height="400">

 ## How to use

+// TODO package: How to use
 Details about package content ...

 ## Targets

 ### SnapStyle
 The main target to import using the package in an app.
+Provides access to internal targets.

-### SnapStyleBase
+### Base
 Base implementation of Values, Caching and Context.

+### Components
+Implementation of Components and Elements.
+To build a semantic content structure.

+### Definitions
+Base set of definitions and values.

+### KeyModifier
+ViewModifier to use the definitions in SwiftUI Views.

+### Layout
+SwiftUI Views to structure Views.

+### Views
+Convenience Views and Container for common solutions, using the style definitions.

 ### SnapStyleDebug
 Some helper views to look into the setup and caches, prevents exposing implementation for accidental misuse.